open-telemetry/community/projects/gen-ai.md

 ## Deliverables

 Immediate term:
-- Ship OTel instrumentation libraries for OpenAI (or any other GenAI client) in Python and JS following exiting conventions
+- Ship OTel instrumentation libraries for OpenAI (or any other GenAI client) in Python and JS following existing conventions

 Middle term:
 - Ship OpenTelemetry (or native) instrumentations for popular GenAI client libraries in Python and JS covering chat calls
 - Evolve GenAI semantic conventions to cover other popular GenAI operations such as embeddings, image or audio generation

-As a result we should have feature parity with OpenLLMetry for a set of client instrumentation libraries that all vendors can depends upon.
+As a result we should have feature parity with the instrumentations of existing GenAI Observability vendors for a set of client instrumentation libraries that all vendors can depends upon.

 Long term:
-- Implement instrumentations for GenAI orchestrators and LLM frameworks for popular libraries in different language
+- Implement instrumentations for GenAI orchestrators and LLM frameworks for popular libraries in different languages
 - Evolve GenAI and other relevant conventions (DB) to cover complex multi-step scenarios such as RAG
 - Propose mature instrumentations to upstream libraries/frameworks